phesster/postfix-relay-xoauth2/README.md

 ```

 ## License
-postfix-relay is licensed under the MIT license.
+postfix-relay-xoauth2 is licensed under the MIT license.
 See [LICENSE](LICENSE) for the
 full license text.